tilo/deploy_rails_as_rpm/README.md

  * you can quickly start additional production servers from a template and launch your Rails App in seconds
  * your deployment mechanism is more robust against RubyGems.org or GitHub outages.
  * your Git server doesn't become a bottleneck.
+ * you will have fewer moving parts on your production servers.. fewer things to break.

 If you are not convinced yet, you can read more about the motivation here (TBD).